needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 ### Add the UI for interacting with a collection

-To add UI for the example:
+To add UI for the example, follow these steps:

 1. Open the `AssetManagementUI` script you created.
 2. Replace the `AssetActions` function with the following code: